gwynbxm/Struts2-Login/README.md

 </details>

 ## About
-Build a Web application consisting of a Login function using the MVC framework.
+Build a Web application consisting of a Login function using the MVC framework of Struts 2.

 ## Installations
 * Eclipse IDE 2020-09